-In the past, iridoviruses have been distinguished from chloriridoviruses by the color of the iridescence displayed by infected insects or concentrated virus stocks and by virion size.
-Recent phylogenetic analysis of 10 members of these genera suggests a revision is needed and that phylogenetic placement, rather than color or virion size, is the most appropriate metric to distinguish these two genera from each other.
+Iridoviruses were distinguished from chloriridoviruses by the color of the iridescence displayed by infected insects or concentrated virus stocks and by virion size.
+Recent phylogenetic analysis of 10 members of this subfamily indicate that a revision is needed and that phylogenetic placement, rather than color or virion size, is the most appropriate metric to differentiate members of these two genera (Figure 6.Iridoviridae).

 Virions are icosahedral particles that may or may not be enveloped.
 Virions display a fringe of proteins surrounding the particle.
 Particle diameter is 120–130 nm in ultrathin section.
-IIV1 and IIV2 are assumed to contain approximately 1472 capsomers arranged as 20 trisymmetrons and 12 pentasymmetrons.
-A detailed description of virion morphology is presented in the Iridoviridae section using IIV6 as the model.
+Iridoviruses are assumed to contain approximately 1,472 capsomers arranged as 20 trisymmetrons and 12 pentasymmetrons.
+A detailed description of virion morphology is presented in the Iridoviridae family section using invertebrate iridescent virus 6 (IIV6), the type species of the genus Iridovirus, as the model.

-Comparative genomic analysis of the IIV6 (genus Iridovirus) and IIV3 (genus Chloriridovirus) genomes shows no co-linearity between these two isolates.
+The 212 kbp genome of IIV6 contains 215 putative ORFs.
+Dot plot comparison of the IIV6 (genus Iridovirus) and IIV3 (genus Chloriridovirus) genomes shows no co-linearity.

 Although 215 ORFs have been identified in IIV6, it is unclear whether the large number of putative proteins is due to a more complex virion, or an increase in non-structural proteins that impact virulence, host evasion, and viral replicative events.
 SDS-PAGE has identified more than 30 virion-associated polypeptides ranging in size from 11–200 kDa whereas proteomic analysis suggests up to twice as many (Wong et al., 2011, Ince et al., 2010).
 The virion core contains a major component of 12.5 kDa and at least five additional proteins.

 Early work indicated that IIV6 was serologically unrelated to any other small iridescent virus, but other isolates were related to various extents (see below).
-Cross reactivity likely reflects the degree of sequence identity within the MCP and other structural proteins.
+Cross-reactivity is likely to reflect the degree of sequence identity within the major capsid protein and other structural proteins.